 One more productivity-based app to share!
-Particularly with anxiety, I have a terrible habit of getting distracted when working on a task.
-With Forest, you can set the app to a grow a plant for a certain period of time.
+Particularly with anxiety and suspected ADHD/autism, I have a terrible habit of getting distracted when working on a task.
+With Flora, you can set the app to a grow a plant for a certain period of time.
 During that time, you can’t pick up your phone without killing your tree–that Facebook message will wait a few minutes!
 I love to watch my virtual garden grow as I make my way through my to-do list.
 Of course, don’t feel too bad if you do need to use your phone for a legitimate reason–emergencies happen!

 Full disclosure, I’m terrible at remembering to track my migraines, even with this app.
 I think I’m subconsciously afraid that marking it as done will make it surge again!
 Nevertheless, this app is so well-done.
 Tracking symptoms, weather, and possible triggers makes for a fantastic migraine/headache tracker.
 I’m determined to get to a point where I’m utilising this one more fully!

 *Update: I’ve just started tracking or trying to remember to track!) with Cove as well!
 While it’s not an app, you can add the web dashboard to your home screen for easy access.*

 Get the app: Migraine Buddy